EskoJanatuinen/book_identifier/README.md

 # Import Directory

-Place your book images in this directory for processing.
+Copy your image folders to the import directory:

-- For `analyze_unsorted.py`: Images can be placed directly here or in subfolders
+- For `analyze_unsorted.py`: Images can be in any order
-- For `analyze_sorted.py`: Create subfolders and place images in them
+- For `analyze_sorted.py`: Images must be numbered sequentially (e.g., book-1.jpg, book-2.jpg)

 # Processed Directory